Download PDF

 Risks threatening the existence of the company

 Most of the risks described also offer the Group opportunities.
 These are often reflected in risk reduction measures.
 Due to its size, market position and the internal success factors already described, the Group can and will continue to exploit every commercially viable market opportunity that arises in order to gain further market share.
-Opportunities for strategically sensible company takeovers will also be closely examined and, if necessary, realized.
+Opportunities for strategically sensible company acquisitions will also be closely examined and, if necessary, realized.

-• Environment and industry,
+Environment and industry

-• Production and essential IT-supported processes
+Production and key IT-supported processes

-• Personnel
+Personnel

 Extraordinary influencing factors